 Students may satisfy the 0.5 credit Computer Science graduation requirement with one of the following courses:

 - AP Computer Science A

 - Creating Apps for Phone, Pads, and Other Devices

 INTRODUCTION TO COMPUTER SCIENCE (TE9159) 0.5 credit

 This course is designed to introduce students to computer science through an exploration of engaging and accessible topics.
-Topics include human computer interaction, problem solving, web design, programming, data analysis, and artificial intelligence.
+Topics include human-computer interaction, problem-solving, web design, programming, data analysis, and artificial intelligence.
 Note: This class may be offered in an online environment.

 COMPUTER PROGRAMMING (TE9199) 1.0 credit

 The Computer Programming course is designed to introduce the concepts of computer programming using a studio of current programming languages.
 Students will learn how to analyze tasks and design algorithms to solve mathematical and real-world business-related problems.
 Students learn the process of coding, debugging and executing program files.
 Visual Basic.net, C++ and Java are taught throughout the course.
 Students will code programs throughout the course and a final project will be designed at the end of the course.
 Note: Strong math skills and a sincere interest in computer programming are recommended.

 CYBERSECURITY (TE9159) 1.0 credit